 If the harassment involves unwanted physical touching, coerced physical confinement or coerced sex acts, the conduct may constitute a crime.
-Contact the local police department.
+Those wishing to pursue criminal charges are encouraged to contact their local police department.

 Requests for Accommodation

 In accordance with federal, state, and local law, the Company will make reasonable accommodations to the following Employees to allow them to perform the essential functions of their position, provided the accommodation does not create an undue hardship for the Company and/or does not pose a direct threat to the health or safety of others in the workplace and/or to the individual: